PeterDeSOM/iwallet/README.md

 });
 ```

-Script above coded in 'patch.js', so we can execute it on running angular with this command;
+Script above was coded in 'patch.js', so we can execute it on running angular with this command;

 ```javascript
 node patch.js